 "ALOUD" AT THE LOS ANGELES CENTRAL LIBRARY - Lecture series.
 Most programs begin at 7 p.m. in the Central

-June.
+June, and information on the new season is now available.
 Lectures are at 7 p.m. in the Beckman Center on the UCI campus and open to the public.
-Programs are by reservation only and fill up quickly.
+Programs are by reservation only and may fill up quickly.
 Visit the website listed

 and join the e-mail list to receive notices for each session and invitations to register online.
 Seating is limited.
 Information: (949) 721-2266 or